SuvedhaRenganathan/for-this-project/_m_y/README.md

 ## Why
 To check battery percentage
 ## How
-On the display it will shown
+On the display battery percentage will shown